featherbear/UNSW-COMP1531/README.md

 Usually when you are using git, it is in a team.
 That means that you will not be the only one who is making the changes.
 If someone else makes a change and pushes it to the server, your local repo will not have the most up to date version of the files.
 Luckily, git makes it easy to update our local copy with the `git pull` command.

 This command checks the remote server that your local repo is linked to and makes sure that all of your files are up to date.
-This ensures that you don’t accidentally do things like implement the same thing someone else has already done and also lets you use other peoples work (eg new functions) when developing.
+This ensures that you don't accidentally do things like implement the same thing someone else has already done and also lets you use other peoples work (eg new functions) when developing.

 Pulling regularly is one of the **most important** practices in git!